 A Center for Grassroots OrganizingCurrent Projects

-We’re inviting youth ages 13-19 for an amazing week of teen empowerment, creativity, action, and friendship — all while strategizing for our collective future.
-As mentors with a broad spectrum of skills, we are passionate about empowering teens as organizers, change makers, and allies in our rapidly changing world.
-This camp is a collaborative effort by youth from around VT and the region, as well as the Make Arts & Action Collective, Earthwalk Vermont, & Bread and Puppet Theater, as well as less formal mutual aid with other organizers and groups around the State.
-If you would like to help with publicity or coordination, or ou would like to talk about having a staffing, please get in touch!
+Every summer youth leaders ages 13-19 come for an amazing week of teen empowerment, arts production, nonviolent direct action, and friendship — all while strategizing for our collective future.
+During the pandemic we stayed rolling, following state protocols and making sure our youth knew we would stop at nothing to have their backs.
+As mentors with a broad spectrum of skills, we are passionate about helping young people become organizers, change makers, and allies in our rapidly changing world.
+This camp is a collaborative effort by youth from around VT and across the country, as well as the Make Arts & Action Collective, Earthwalk Vermont, Bread and Puppet Theater, Building Fearless Futures Racial Justice Education Collective, and the CGO, as well as less formal mutual aid with other organizers, farms, and community groups around the State.
+If you would like to help with publicity, coordination, or staffing, please get in touch!

 - Access to Land: We’re accepting proposals from people who want to farm the land for short to medium-term.
 Special consideration for farmers of color, social justice mission driven projects, and regenerative farming proposals.

 - Cooperatives: Our measure of farming success is based on how many people can get involved in sustainable and just agriculture here and on allied projects.
-We’re working with our partners at the beautiful 600 acre Wheelock Mountain Farm to develop shared resources, programming, and organizers-in-residence.
+We’re accepting proposals for agricultural projects, espcially those led by frontline and and marginalized communities, and grassroots organizers.
+More details HERE.

-- Soil Carbon Farming: One of our top priorities is to establish an intensive grazing program.
+- Soil Carbon Farming: We’re working with the Natural Resource Conservation Service to secure further funding for fencing and water systems for our upcoming community grazing partnership!
+One of our top farm priorities is to establish an intensive grazing program.
 We will be introducing livestock to the land as we develop the personnel to engage in stewarding and supporting this project.
+We hope we’ll be greeting our soil-building herd with an independent grazing collective in the Spring of 2022.
+Please contact us if you want to discuss being part of this.

 Construction and Renovation